TOPAY-FOUNDATION/prototypes/wallet/README.md

 - `npm run build` - Build for production
 - `npm run start` - Start production server
 - `npm run lint` - Run ESLint
-- `npm run workspace` - Start complete workspace
-- `npm run blockchain` - Start blockchain server only

-### Adding Features
+### Adding New Features

-1. **New API Routes**: Add to `src/app/api/`
+1. **AI Assistant Enhancements**: Modify `src/lib/chaingpt-service.ts`
-2. **UI Components**: Add to `src/app/components/`
+2. **UI Components**: Add components to `src/components/`
-3. **Blockchain Logic**: Extend `src/lib/blockchain-client.js`
+3. **Styling**: Update `src/styles/components.css`

+## Security Considerations

+- Never commit API keys to version control
+- Use environment variables for all sensitive configuration
+- Regularly update dependencies for security patches
+- Validate all user inputs before processing

-## 📊 Monitoring
+## Troubleshooting

-The wallet includes built-in monitoring:

-- **Connection Status**: Visual indicator in UI
-- **Health Checks**: Automatic server health monitoring
-- **Error Logging**: Comprehensive error tracking
-- **Performance Metrics**: Response time monitoring
+### AI Assistant Not Working

+1. Check if `CHAINGPT_API_KEY` is set in `.env`
+2. Verify API key is valid and has sufficient credits
+3. Check network connectivity
+4. Review browser console for error messages

+### Wallet Connection Issues

+1. Ensure blockchain RPC server is running
+2. Verify `NEXT_PUBLIC_BLOCKCHAIN_RPC_URL` is correct
+3. Check firewall settings

-## 🤝 Contributing
+## Contributing

 1. Fork the repository
 2. Create a feature branch
 3. Make your changes
-4. Test thoroughly
+4. Add tests if applicable
 5. Submit a pull request

-## 📄 License
+## License

-This project is part of the TOPAY Foundation quantum-safe blockchain initiative.
+This project is part of the TOPAY Foundation ecosystem.

-## 🆘 Support
+## Support

-For support and questions:
+For technical support or questions about the AI assistant integration:

 - Check the troubleshooting section above
-- Review console logs for error details
+- Review the ChainGPT documentation
-- Ensure all prerequisites are met
-- Verify workspace configuration
+- Contact the development team

 ---

-**TOPAY Foundation** - Building the future of quantum-safe blockchain technology
+**Note**: The AI assistant requires an active internet connection and valid ChainGPT API key for full functionality.
+Without these, it will operate in fallback mode with pre-programmed responses.